NethServer/docs/administrator-manual/en/mail.rst

 Email
 =====

-The Email module is split in three main parts:
+The Email module is split into three main parts:

 * SMTP server for sending and receiving [#Postfix]_
 * IMAP and POP3 server to read email [#Dovecot]_, and Sieve language to organize it [#Sieve]_